 The numbers back this up.
 Referred clients are 70% more likely to work with an agent compared to a cold lead.
 That’s because referrals represent a pre-vetted, highly motivated pool of buyers and sellers.
 They’re not just names on a list, but people with a genuine need and an existing connection to you.

 But referrals aren’t just about getting new clients.
 They’re about building a network of trusted partners who all have your best interests in mind.
-As a group of Nanaimo realtors, the Shanon Kelley Realty Group has cultivated relationships with top lenders, home inspectors, contractors and attorneys in the Nanaimo area and all over Vancouver Island.
+As a group of Nanaimo realtors, the The Shanon Kelley Realty Group has cultivated relationships with top lenders, home inspectors, contractors and attorneys in the Nanaimo area and all over Vancouver Island.
 I know I can count on them to provide exceptional service.

 When I refer clients to these pros, it’s because I’m confident they’ll go above and beyond.
 Maybe the lender will get back to you nights and weekends when you have questions.
 Or the home inspector will take extra time to explain their findings in easy-to-understand terms.
 These little touches make a world of difference.